-- a.
-An erosion and sedimentation control plan must be approved by the Engineering Services Director at least 30 days prior to any landdisturbing activity of more than 12,000 square feet.
-This does not restrict the initiation of land-disturbing activities when the plan is approved and the permit is issued in less than 30 days from initial submission. - b.
-In any Reservoir Watershed Protection Area or for relocation of any natural watercourse or when off-site sedimentation occurs, an approved
+a.
+An erosion and sedimentation control plan must be approved by the Engineering Services Director at least 30 days prior to any regulated land-disturbing activity.
+This does not restrict the initiation of landdisturbing activities when the plan is approved and the permit is issued in less than 30 days from initial submission.
+Failure to approve, approve with modifications, or disapprove a completed draft erosion and sedimentation control plan within 30 days of receipt shall be deemed approval of the plan.